rassi0429/MessageCopy/readme.md

 # MessageCopy

+This mod will be closed due to updates coming to "R"

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/)
 The text message will be copied to the clipboard by the trigger